Coffee And Mental Health: Is There A Connection?

 Medically reviewed by Majesty Purvis, LCMHC

 Lifestyle adjustments can have a significant impact on your mental, physical, and emotional health.
-This can include developing habits such as a reliable sleep schedule, time with friends and social communities, acceptable consumption of caffeine, stress management, physical activity, and even your morning beverage—whether it's coffee or another drink.
+This can include developing habits such as a reliable sleep schedule, time with friends and social communities, stress management, physical activity, and even your morning beverage—whether it’s coffee or another drink.

 It’s no secret that coffee is adored and consumed by many people worldwide.
 Caffeine and the drinks it comes in are quite popular.
-But, how do you know if it’s affecting your physical and mental health?
+However, how do you know if coffee consumption is affecting your physical and mental health?
 Is there a connection between depression and caffeine?
+Below, we’ll discuss these questions and ways to get help for your mental health.

 Getty/Halfpoint Images